 Legislation by the government under the BC Health Professions Act

 The highest training standards in North America • Mandatory continuing education and

 Coverage: RMTs are primary contact health care providers.
 Referrals are not required for Medical Services Plan (MSP) coverage.
 MSP covers massage therapy for patients who qualify for premium assistance.
 You may also have coverage through your extended health care plan.
 For injuries or conditions referred by a physician; ICBC, veterans affairs Canada, the RCMP and others may also provide coverage.

 RMT's are trained in:

-The assessment and diagnosis of soft tissue and joints of the body
+The assessment of soft tissue and joints of the body

 The treatment and prevention of injury, pain and physical disorders